Many or all companies we feature compensate us. Compensation and editorial

 Should I give a personal loan to a family member?

 If you are a family member being approached for a loan, only you can decide whether it’s a wise move.
-That said, the following table includes some scenarios where it might—or might not—be an excellent decision.
+The following table includes scenarios where it might—or might not—be the right decision.

 Consider loaning money to a family member or friend if …Reconsider loaning money to a family member or friend if …